sngular/scs-multiapi-plugin/README.md

 ```

 In the example above, you can see a partial configuration for the plugin with
 a double *execution*.
-This makes neccesary to set an `id` for each execution,
+This makes necessary to set an `id` for each execution,
 `asyncapi` and `openapi` in this case.

 In the case that you only want to run one of the goals of the plugin, you only